tcnksm/gcli/README.md

 ## Usage

 To start new command line tool, run the following command.
 It generates new cli skeleton project.
 At least, you must provide executable name.
-You can run `go build` application from beginning.
+You can `go build`  && `go test` it from beginning.

 ```bash
 $ gcli new [options] NAME